 - 2009 Quarter-Finalist World Championship Brown Belt Adult Division

 Chip made his Professional MMA debut in January of 2010 and has a record of 1-0.
 He continues to teach at his gym in Cartersville, and is now focusing his personal training toward his MMA career.
 Although his heart will always be in his small town of Barnesville Ga, Chip now resides in Cartersville.
-Outside of his training and teaching, he spends his time with his wife Brianna, his daughter Lanier and his son Major.
+Outside of his training and teaching, he spends his time with his wife Brianna and his kids Lanier, Major, and Chastain.
+Additionally, Chip and Brianna are expecting another baby girl in February.